-Differences between adjustable and fixed loans
+Differences between fixed and adjustable loans

-You might choose an Adjustable Rate Mortgage to get a very low initial rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates if they cannot sell or refinance with a lower property value.
+Most people who choose ARMs choose them because they want to take advantage of lower introductory rates and do not plan on remaining in the house for any longer than the introductory low-rate period.
+ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates when they cannot sell their home or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (707) 252-2700.
 It's our job to answer these questions and many others, so we're happy to help!